 Canine teeth are located on either side of the upper four front teeth.
 They are crucial for a proper bite, as they help bite and tear food.
 Sometimes a canine tooth can become impacted and is unable to properly erupt into the dental arch.
 When this happens, surgical intervention is often necessary, as it is rare for an impacted tooth to naturally erupt on its own.

-Dr. Galea is a board-certified oral surgeon and physician with great expertise in diagnosing oral health conditions and designing successful treatment plans.
+Dr. Galea and Dr. Curtis are board-certified oral surgeons and physicians with great expertise in diagnosing oral health conditions and designing successful treatment plans.
 Northern Nevada Oral & Maxillofacial Surgery has locations in Reno and Sparks, Nevada, and provides a variety of surgical procedures to benefit the lives and oral health of our patients.

 Why Expose Impacted Teeth?